 Most landlords will ask for the equivalent of a month's rent as a security deposit and a month's rent in advance before you move into the property.
 You may be able to get help with the rent in advance by applying to the Discretionary Finance Support Fund.

 Your landlord is entitled to ask for a deposit but you should make sure you know what the deposit is for.
-Make sure your landlord tells you when your deposit will be returned to you and in what circumstances he can keep it.
+Make sure your landlord tells you when your deposit will be returned to you and what costs can be deducted from your deposit.
 Any deposit paid after 1 April 2013 must be protected in an authorised tenancy deposit scheme.

 Paying for your accommodation

 Private tenants have the right to apply for benefits.
-The help you get from benefits to pay your rent may not cover the full amount of rent they have to pay to the landlord.
+The amount of benefits paid to help private tenants with their rent doesn't usually cover the full amount of rent they have to pay to the landlord.
 You will have to make up the rest of your rent from your other income, but you can sometimes get a bit of extra help with this.

 You can be evicted if you don't pay your rent.
-However, your landlord should give you at least 28 days' notice.
+But, your landlord must give you at least 28 days' notice of th.
 Your landlord will usually have to get a court order before you have to leave your accommodation.

 Living in shared accommodation

 There are extra rules about safety in housing that is shared by a certain number of people who aren't family members.
 If you are renting a room in a shared house, or are sharing with a group of friends your landlord may have to put more safety measures in place.

 Some tenants will leave their rented home when their tenancy expires, while others may want to leave before then.
 Tenants can usually only leave their tenancy before the end of the agreement if they get the landlord's consent.
 If you walk out on a tenancy you may have to pay rent even though you are no longer living there.